I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 In addition, retail customers provide a perfect storm for eventual distributors.

-Most people, at some point, are not happy with where their life is at.
+Most people, at some point, are not happy with where their life is at or where it is heading.

 So don’t ignore the retail customer, they’re the life blood of any business, traditional or otherwise.